Art Therapy for Mental Health Services

 These overwhelming feelings can result in depression, self-harm, suicidal attempts, substance/alcohol abuse and even eating disorders as unhealthy coping mechanisms for some people.

 Some other signs may include sleeping longer but still feeling tired all the time.
 Some people might even have physical symptoms such as headaches or nausea.
 For others, it can aggressively vent their frustrations on their family.
 In the long term, this might lead to strained relationships.
 Seeking professional help with a trauma trained professional at Solace can help you tackle these issues and improve your quality of life.

-The ongoing pandemic has resulted in a high degree of mental health conditions surfacing.
+The ongoing pandemic in Singapore has resulted in a high degree of mental health conditions surfacing.
 In addition, the increased isolation and abrupt changes caused by the epidemic have led to huge uncertainty for many.

 For some, lifestyle changes such as working from home or spending more time at home result in more tension.
 Perhaps it is a blurring of work-life boundaries as one struggles to manage professional and domestic life.
 Or maybe it's a loss of jobs as the economy slows down.

 Either way, these stressors at home can build up.
 When people cannot cope, they might resort to extreme reactions such as lashing out at their loved ones.
 These acts of aggression are mental health-related issues.
 Indeed, the news has reported a higher incidence of domestic violence with the Covid-19 pandemic in Singapore.